 The small museum of the city housed in the Tower of the audience to discover, among other things, the model room of the castles of the city.
 Guides lead you on not lords Châteauvillain: first Jean, Duke de Vitry, the Duke of Penthièvre (grand-son of Louis the 14th and Madame de Montespan) every day at 16h, 1 July to 31 August and go outside during the summer.
 1 July to 31 August: two permanent exhibitions and three temporary exhibition halls of the Tower Auditorium are open every day from 14h to 19h (Free).

 Guided tours of the medieval town every day at 16h in July-August (€ 5 / € 4 for groups / free for children wise!).

 Every day of the year, access to the deer park.
 A park of 272 ha where live free hundreds of deer (admission free).

-Free hunt each summer from July 1 to August 31.
+Free treasure hunt every summer from 1 July to 31 August.
 Many summer events around the medieval garden.

-Guided tours every day at 16h from 1 July to 31 August and throughout the year by appointment.
+Guided tours every day at 16h from 1 July to 31 August and all year by appointment.

-Exhibition of old cars on the last weekend of June.
+Exhibition of old vehicles last weekend of June.